-The University of Cambridge in England.
-Education authorities are concerned that the fallout of the Brexit vote will lead to a dramatic increase in the number of Irish third-level students choosing to study in Ireland.
-File photograph: Loic Vennin/AFP/Getty Images
+Education authorities are concerned that the fallout of the Brexit vote will lead to a dramatic increase in the number of Irish students studying at third-level in Ireland.

 Some 10,905 Irish students currently study in UK colleges and universities.